-MGMT 466 3 S Business and Society
+MGMT 466 Business Ethics

-The environmental setting of business and its interdependence with other elements of the social order.
+usiness Ethics The environmental setting of business and its interdependence with other ele and its interdependence with other elements of the social order.
 An assessment of business involvement in urban, community, consumer, and environmental affairs.

 MGMT 472 3 W Human Resources Management